01-edu/public/subjects/go-reloaded.en.md

 This selection was made to get back smoothly to programming in go after the pause period.
 All the exercises have to be done and they must all pass each and every tests.

-The goal of this project is to realize what you know and what you still need to perfectionate.
+The goal of this project is to realize what you know and what you still need to practice on.
 We strongly advise you to resist the temptation of looking at your old repository.

 To really learn programming, you must practice programming, so copy and pasting some old code will not help the learning process.